syncfusion-content/javascript-docs/js/TreeGrid/Responsive.md

 ## Mobile Layout

-The customized layout for filtering, column chooser operations and add/edit operations in mobile device can be seen following screen shots.
+The customized layout for filtering, column chooser operations and add/edit operations in mobile device can be seen in the following screen shots.

 ![](Responsive/adaptive-mob-filter.png)
 {:caption}